 Below is a link to a downloadable symptom tracker for heart valve disease patients.
-This resource was created by the Global Heart Hub and is an easy way to monitor and recognize any recurrences or changes in symptoms during COVID-19.
+This resource is an easy way to monitor and recognize any recurrences or changes in symptoms during COVID-19.
 We encourage all patients to use this resource during this time.

 COVID-19 and Heart Valve DiseaseWatch Video

 HVV U.K. Chapter – Frequently Asked QuestionsWatch VideoRead